justinballard/quadjava/README.md

 # quadjava
-Just a quadratic formula calculator I made in Java
+Just a quadratic formula calculator I made in Java.